NikhilD1998/expense-tracker-assignment/design_notes.md

 - **Export to CSV:**
   Users can export their entire expense list to a `.csv` file, which is saved directly to the Android device's **Downloads** directory.
-  - This feature was added to empower users to back up or analyze their expenses outside the app, e.g., in Excel or Google Sheets.

 ## Additional Notes